- Files and Folders Backup

-Disk backup will back up all your files on the disk into a compressed image file, including all partitions or volumes on this disk, as well as system files.
-That means if you back up a system disk, after restoring it, the restored disk can also be booted directly.
-Yet, disk backup is different from system backup; system backup only backup items related to system, such as boot files and system files.
-AOMEI Backupper supports backing up MBR disks, GPT disks, external hard drives, USB disks, and other storage devices that can be recognized by Windows.
+Disk Backup is to back up all partitions on specific disk you select to an image file, including all partitions or volumes on this disk, as well as system partitions.
+That means if you back up a system disk via Disk Backup, after restoring it, system can boot normally.
+Disk Backup is different from system backup; system backup back up partitions related to system to boot only, such as boot partition, system reserved partition, etc. AOMEI Backupper can back up MBR disks, GPT disks, external hard drives, USB disks, and other storage devices.

 To back up disk: